 - (a) The department shall maintain a detailed database of all dogs deemed to be dangerous, aggressive, and public nuisances and shall make this information available to the police department.
-The database shall include, but not be limited to, information such as the licensee's or owner's name, address, phone number, the dangerous dog case number, the assigned microchip number, and all identifying information regarding the dog. - (b) Any reports involving complaints of animals investigated by the police department shall be electronically transmitted to BARC and shall include all relevant information gathered as a result of the response to the incident.
+The database shall include, but not be limited to, information such as the licensee's or owner's name, address, phone number, the dangerous dog case number, the assigned microchip number, and all identifying information regarding the dog. - (b) Any reports involving complaints of animals investigated by the police department shall be provided to BARC in electronic format.